Australia is lucky to be free from many of the world’s most damaging plant pests.

 check what you can and can’t bring into Australia.

-Check out the priority plant pests to see how you can avoid these stowaways in your luggage.
+Check out the priority plant pests on this page to see how you can avoid these stowaways in your luggage.

 When sending mail to Australia, accurately declare the contents of your package on the postal declaration label.

-Home owners who move to Australia with their household goods need to be vigilant to unusual insects, bees, ants, and signs of pest activity such as borer holes in wooden items.
+If you are moving to Australia you need to be vigilant for insects, bees, ants, plant material and soil when packing up your household goods.
+When you unpack always check again for pests or signs of their activity such as borer holes and frass in wooden items.

 We all like a bit of online shopping but if you are purchasing goods from overseas, especially seeds, wooden items or goods made from organic materials, or unusual pets, you need to check whether it can legally come into Australia.